chhum-chanleak/full-stack-javascript/javascript/working-with-apis/README.md

 # working-with-apis

 1. APIs
   APIs (Application Programming Interfaces) are often accessed via URLs (Uniform Resource Locators).
 In this context, an API is a set of rules and protocols that allow one software application to interact with another.
+It defines how requests and responses should be formatted so that systems can exchange data efficiently.

+  Key Concepts of an API

+  Request & Response:
+  A client (e.g., a website or mobile app) sends a request to an API.
+  The API processes the request and sends back a response.

+  Endpoints:
+  Specific URLs that define where and how data can be accessed.
+  Example: https://api.example.com/users might return a list of users.

+  Methods (HTTP Verbs):
+  GET → Retrieve data (e.g., fetch user info).
+  POST → Send new data (e.g., create a new user).
+  PUT/PATCH → Update existing data.
+  DELETE → Remove data.

+  Formats:
+  Most APIs use JSON (JavaScript Object Notation) or XML to exchange data.

   APIs act as the connection (interface or bridge) between clients and servers.